agonzalezro/agonzalezro.github.io/_content/dev/codereview.rst

 .. code-block:: python

     def proper_function_name(proper_variable_name):
-        """This is an amazing function that will do just this things.
+        """This is an amazing function that will do just a thing.

         :param proper_variable_name: what I am?